PapenfussLab/Genomics_nextflow_pipeline/README.md

 # 4. Modes of analysis
 ## --mode matched
 Must have one normal sample per patient.
-Mutect2 tumour-normal variant calling and Facets CNV profiling will run on all *tumour* samples.
+Mutect2 & Octopus tumour-normal variant calling and Facets CNV profiling will run on all *tumour* samples.

 ## --mode tumour_only
 Normal samples are not required but can be included.